Sharp Restricted Isometry Property Bounds for Low-rank Matrix Recovery Problems with Corrupted Measurements: Abstract

 \section{Abstract}

-The matrix sensing problem is an important low-rank optimization problem that has found a wide range of applications, such as matrix completion, phase synchornization/retrieval, robust PCA, and power system state estimation.
-In this work, we focus on the general matrix sensing problem with linear measurements that are corrupted by random noise.
-We investigate the scenario where the search rank $r$ is equal to the true rank $r^*$ of the unknown ground truth (the exact parametrized case), as well as the scenario where $r$ is greater than $r^*$ (the overparametrized case).
-We quantify the role of the restricted isometry property (RIP) in shaping the landscape of the non-convex factorized formulation and assisting with the success of local search algorithms.
-First, we develop a global guarantee on the maximum distance between an arbitrary local minimizer of the non-convex problem and the ground truth under the assumption that the RIP constant is smaller than $1/(1+\sqrt{r^*/r})$.
+In this paper, we study a general low-rank matrix recovery problem with linear measurements corrupted by some noise.
+The objective is to understand under what conditions on the restricted isometry property (RIP) of the problem local search methods can find the ground truth with a small error.
+By analyzing the landscape of the non-convex problem, we first propose a global guarantee on the maximum distance between an arbitrary local minimizer and the ground truth under the assumption that the RIP constant is smaller than $1/2$.
+We show that this distance shrinks to zero as the intensity of the noise reduces.
+Our new guarantee is sharp in terms of the RIP constant and is much stronger than the existing results.
 We then present a local guarantee for problems with an arbitrary RIP constant, which states that any local minimizer is either considerably close to the ground truth or far away from it.
-More importantly, we prove that this noisy, overparametrized problem exhibits the strict saddle property, which leads to the global convergence of perturbed gradient descent algorithm in polynomial time.
-The results of this work provide a comprehensive understanding of the geometric landscape of the matrix sensing problem in the noisy and overparametrized regime.
+Next, we prove the strict saddle property, which guarantees the global convergence of the perturbed gradient descent method in polynomial time.
+The developed results demonstrate how the noise intensity and the RIP constant of the problem affect the landscape of the problem.